Alpine swift: Breeding

+Alpine swifts breed in colonies of up to hundreds of pairs on cliffsides or buildings.
+They habitually return to the same colonies year after year, and are considered monogamous, featuring a relatively low rate of extra-pair paternity among females.
+They breed once a year, each clutch having 1-4 eggs.
+The brood is incubated and fed by both parents.
+The hatchlings fledge at about 50 days after hatching.

+Sexual dimorphism is cryptic, with males having a slightly longer tail fork– about 7% longer on average.

 Food and feeding

 The alpine swift's diet consists mainly of arthropods, principally insects but also spiders.
 Insects across 10 orders and 79 families were documented in the diets of individuals from Africa and Europe, with the homoptera, diptera and hymenoptera being the most often consumed.